acyanbird/CMEEBootCampCW/week3/README.md

 ### `Vectorize2.R`

 It first defining a slow function stochrick that uses inefficient nested loops.
 It then defines a much faster function stochrickvect that achieves the same result by vectorizing the calculations.
 It removing the inner loop, and processing all populations simultaneously for each year.

+### Fix error

+I forgot to add gitkeep to result directory.